alexwlchan/alexwlchan.net/src/_drafts/fix-dark-mode.md

 }
 ```

-And this works… mostly.
+This works, mostly.

-But I mostly use light mode, so while I wrote this CSS and I do some brief testing whenever I make changes, I'm not *using* the site in dark mode.
+But I prefer light mode, so while I wrote this CSS and I do some brief testing whenever I make changes, I'm not *using* the site in dark mode.
-I know how it works in my local development environment, not how it feels as a day-to-day user.
+I know how dark mode works in my local development environment, not how it feels as a day-to-day user.

-Late last night I had my phone in dark mode to avoid waking the other people in the house, and I opened my site.
+Late last night I was using my phone in dark mode to avoid waking the other people in the house, and I opened my site.
 I saw a brief flash of white, and then the dark background texture appeared.
 That flash of bright white is precisely what you *don't* want when you're using dark mode, but it happened anyway.
 I made a note to work it out in the morning, then I went to bed.

 Now I'm fully awake, it's obvious what happened.
-Because I'm only setting the image URL as the `background` property, there's a brief gap between the CSS being parsed and the background image being loaded.
+Because my only `background` is the image URL, there's a brief gap between the CSS being parsed and the background image being loaded.
 In that time, the browser doesn't have anything to put in the background, so you just get pure white.

+This was briefly annoying in the moment, but it would be even more worse if the background texture never loaded.
+I have light text on black in dark mode, but without the background image it's just light text on white, which is barely readable:

+{%
+  picture
+  filename="dark_mode_sans_background.png"
+  width="374"
+  class="screenshot dark_aware"
+  alt="Screenshot of light grey text on a white background.
+The text is difficult to read because it has barely any contrast with the background."
+%}

+I never noticed this in local development, because I'm usually working in a well-lit room where that white flash would be far less obvious.
+I'm also using a local version of the site, which loads near-instantly and where the background image is almost certainly saved in my browser cache.

 I've made two changes to prevent this happening again.

 1.  **I've added a colour to use as a fallback until the image loads.**
-    You can add a colour to your `background` property, and it's used until the image loads, or as a fallback if it doesn't.
+    The CSS `background` property supports adding a colour, which is used until the image loads, or as a fallback if it doesn't.
-    I already use this in a few places, and I'd just forgotten to add it for my background textures.
+    I already use this in a few places, and now I've added it to my `body` background.

     <pre><code>body {
       background: url('https://…/white-waves-transparent.png') <mark>#fafafa</mark>;